Coronavirus Protocols for SCYC Bar - December 2021

-These protocols are implemented as per understanding of rules in Wales as expected to be in place on 3rd August 2020, based on announcements made by Sennedd up to and including 30th July 2020.
+These protocols are implemented as per understanding of rules in Wales as expected to be in place December 2021, based on announcements made by the Sennedd up to and including 23rd December 2021.
 They may be adapted without notice as coronavirus regulations change.

 - Members or any other potential visitors to the club will not enter the club’s premises for any purpose whatsoever if they have any reason to consider that they may be infectious with CoronaVirus.
 These reasons include but are not limited to: